What is Your Road to Exit?

 Collecting and managing cash and things associated with cash such as exchange rates as well as potentially transfer or withholding taxes, is a central requirement.

-Raising more cash (unless it’s in the form of debt that can be repaid) may involve dilution of the founder and early shareholders.
+Raising more cash (unless it’s in the form of debt that can be repaid) is likley to involve dilution of the founder and early shareholders.
+US statistics show that at IPO, founders will typically have been diluted to down to around 3% of the company.

 The whole ‘building out’ process before such a business becomes large enough and has predictability in regards to revenue and profit is likely to involve many years.